mtijas/mqtt-fancontroller/README.md

 The target temperature will be **cut** to one decimal (Example: 23.56 -> 23.5).
 Use a period as decimal separator.

-For example setting target temperature of 42.5 C to channel 1:
+Example of setting target temperature to 42.5 C on channel 1:

 ```json
 {"command": "SET_TARGET", "channel": 1, "value": 42.5}